conquer-online/comet/Readme.md

 ### Feature Requests

 Please do not file feature requests in the issue tracker.
 Requests for new features will be closed.
-To request a feature, please do so via discussion forums provided by an accompanying Conquer Online game community (such as [Cooldown](https://cooldown.io)).
+To request a feature, please do so via discussion forums provided by an accompanying Conquer Online game community.
 You may also track ongoing progress of features and enhancements through Comet's [Trello storyboard](https://trello.com/b/tb8ChBlF/comet).

 ### Common Questions & Answers